microsoft/code-with-engineering-playbook/design-reviews/recipes/feature-story-design-review-template.md

 * It can also be a link to the [work item](http://link-to-feature-or-story-work-item).
 * Describe the feature/story with a high-level summary.
 * Consider additional background and justification, for posterity and historical context.
+* List any assumptions that were made for this design.

 ## Goals/In-Scope